eneko/mooml/README.md

 ﻿Mooml
 ===========

-Mooml is a javascript templating engine that let's you build html from Javascript using a very nice and clean syntax taking advantage of the power of Mootools.
+Mooml is a javascript templating engine that lets you build html from Javascript using a very nice and clean syntax taking advantage of the power of Mootools.
 **Mooml creates the actual dom elements** in the template, returning a single element if the template has one root or an array of elements if there are multiple roots.
+Templates can be defined in multiple ways:
+* global templates with Mooml.register()
+* local templates inside a class instance with this.registerTemplate()
+* on the fly with new Mooml.Template
+* embeded in the HTML DOM as <script type="text/mooml">

 ![Screenshot](http://github.com/eneko/mooml/raw/master/screenshot.jpg)